 Embark Dog DNA Test Website: Click Here (Use Embark Coupon Code PAL20 for a $20 Discount)

 The Embark Vet test is a solid all-inclusive DNA test.
 It is well priced (after using the Embark DNA coupon we mention above) and includes the most exhaustive database and testing standards.

 This is the perfect DNA test for anyone who wants to know about their canine’s breed and wants a more extensive genetic health screening done on their dog.
 Want a happy and healthy life for you pooch? – Get the Embark Dog DNA Test!

 Embark Vet DNA tests take a little longer to produce their results, but they’re also considerably more accurate.

 Wisdom Panel offers 4 different canine DNA Testing Kits.
 The 2 most popular ones are the Wisdom Panel 4.0 (which goes for $84.99), and the Wisdom Panel Health kit (which goes for $149.99).

-The main difference between the two is that the Wisdom Panel Health kit tests for all the breed information as well as doing genetic screening for over 140 genetic variants associated with increased disease risk.
+The main difference between the two is that the Wisdom Panel Health kit tests for all the breed information as well as doing genetic screening associated with increased disease risk.